 - Would anybody be financially hurt in the event of my death?
 Whether you have a spouse, children, or other financial dependent will greatly influence the risks and benefits of selling your life insurance policy.

 - Are my monthly payments worth the coverage I am paying?
 We all want to keep our monthly costs as low as is reasonably possible.
 If you don’t believe you are getting your money’s worth in coverage in exchange for the amount of premium you’re paying each month, then selling your policy might be a good idea.

 - What other financial assets are in my portfolio?
 Life insurance is considered a financial asset, and therefore it is a part of your overall financial “portfolio.”
 A good portfolio is usually diversified.
 If this is important to you, then you may not want to have cash as your only financial asset.

 - How much would it be worth to lose your life insurance coverage?
 This question essentially sums up all of the others.
 Ultimately, a life settlement (selling your policy) is going to give you money now in exchange for the benefits of your coverage in the future.
 Where to draw the line between what makes a good deal or a bad deal is up to you.

 Typically, you can expect to receive about 20%-25% of your policy benefit upfront, in cash.
 This means that if you have a policy benefit that’s worth $200,000, then you should be able to “cash-out” for approximately $40,000-$50,000.

 The Life Insurance Settlement Agency (LISA) recognizes that institutions typically prefer to buy universal life insurance policies with benefits exceeding $100,000 from people who are older than 65.
-However, because there are people outside of those circumstances who want to sell their life insurance policies, there are an ample number of exceptions to those general rules of thumb.
+However, because there are people outside of those circumstances who want to sell their life insurance policies, there is an ample number of exceptions to those general rules of thumb.